James Vernon (historian)

-James Vernon is a British historian and Helen Fawcett Distinguished Professor at UC Berkeley.
+James Vernon (born March 2, 1965) is a British and American historian and Helen Fawcett Distinguished Professor emeritus at the University of California, Berkeley.

+Early life

+Vernon was born March 2, 1965, in England.
+Vernon began undergraduate studies at the University of Manchester in 1984 and continued on there to earn a Ph.D.

 Career

-Vernon studied at the University of Manchester beginning in 1984.
-At Manchester he also received his Ph.D. and was a professor until 2000, when he was appointed professor of history at the University of California at Berkeley.
-His teaching there focuses on global and British history.
-Vernon is noted for his books on 19th century British history, on the history of hunger, and for his attention to questions related to the cultural and postcolonial turns.
+Vernon became a professor at the University of Manchester after finishing his Ph.D. and remained there until 2000, when he was appointed professor of history at the University of California, Berkeley.
+At Berkeley, he rose to a named chair, the Helen Fawcett Distinguished Professor, and retired in 2025.

+His teaching has focused on global history and British history.
+Vernon is noted for his books on 19th century British history, on the history of hunger, and for his attention to questions related to the cultural turn and postcolonialism.